Projects

 We're installing a new signalised pedestrian crossing near the Greek Orthodox Church on the corner of Centre Road and Balmoral Avenue in Bentleigh, improving safety and connectivity for pedestrians.

-From March, we will be relocating two existing bus stops from in front of the Greek Orthodox Church.
+During April and May we relocated two existing bus stops from in front of the Greek Orthodox Church to make way for the signalised crossing.

 As part of this project, we are also installing a raised crossing across Balmoral Avenue to support safe pedestrian movement between the pedestrian lights, the Greek Orthodox Church and the relocated bus stop on the north side of Centre Road.

-- Reduced speed limits through the work zone to keep our crews and all road users safe
+• Reduced speed limits through the work zone to keep our crews and road users safe.

 About the project